jmathena1/October-2018-to-January-2019----Health-Informatics-Team----Lawrence-Douglas-County-Health-Department/README.md

 # October 2018 to January 2019----Health Informatics Team----Lawrence Douglas County Health Department

-Summary: This files here are a sample of the projects I worked on while an Analyst at the Lawrence Douglas County Health Department.
+Summary: These files here are a sample of the projects I worked on while an Analyst at the Lawrence Douglas County Health Department.

 Installation: Each lettered header represents a different folder and a different project.